Industry

 Director, Lemon School of Entrepreneurship

-Mukesh Ashar directs the Lemon School of Entrepreneurship, which provides structured education and mentorship to founders beyond the Innopreneurs competition cycle.
-A seasoned entrepreneur himself, he brings practical, no-fluff guidance that complements the competitive rigour of Innopreneurs.
+Mukesh Ashar runs the Lemon School of Entrepreneurship.
+The school gives founders steady learning and mentorship beyond the Innopreneurs contest.
+A founder himself, he brings practical, no-fluff guidance.
+It pairs well with the hard edge of Innopreneurs.

 RS